mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 In my social science work, I focus on research and program evaluation in workforce development and training, labor markets, income security, and higher education.
-At Abt Associates, I am currently working on a study for the U.S. Department of Labor (DOL) that focuses on analyzing the career trajectories of workers to see how these trajectories can inform the design of career pathway programs.
+At Abt Associates, I am currently working on a study for the U.S. Department of Labor that focuses on analyzing the career trajectories of workers to see how these trajectories can inform the design of career pathway programs.